Ashok Trivedi: Philanthropy

 Trivedi established the Trivedi Family Foundation in 2015, which has supported numerous causes related to education, Indo-American relations and cultural inclusivity.

 Ashok Trivedi is a Co-Founder and Trustee of Ashoka University, a private research university with a focus on liberal arts, located in the National Capital Region of India.
 It is recognized by the University Grants Commission in the sub-continent.
 In 2020, Ashok committed $13.5 million to launch the Trivedi School of Biosciences as a cornerstone to the university's natural sciences program.
 The school is set to focus on research in emerging areas in biology such as disease biology, inflammation biology, and synthetic biology.

 In 2015, the Trivedi Center for Political Data was set up at Ashoka University to help build datasets and authoritative knowledge on India’s political life, and to diffuse the same via an open-access platform.
 The Center has also partnered with Yale and the University of Michigan.

 The Trivedi Family Foundation also supports Project Art, a non-profit program in the United States, to teach after-school art classes to underprivileged youth in public libraries.
 Trivedi's daughter, Shivani is an active proponent for the cause, and helped establish the Pittsburgh chapter of Project Art.
 It is also actively involved in supporting the mission of STEM Coding Lab, to provide under-privileged children with computer education to face the digital world.

 The Trivedi Family Foundation donated nearly $200,000 to Joe DiMaggeo's Children's Hospital Foundation to support pediatric programs and families.

+Trivedi also donated nearly $25 million to establish the Trivedi Institute for Space and Global Biomedicine at the University of Pittsburgh.

 Ashok has been a part of the US-India Security Council, USISC, a non-profit organization in the United States that focuses on bolstering security relations between the two countries.

 He is associated with the Carnegie Endowment for International Peace, a global network of policy research centers.

 Trivedi also promotes cultural inclusivity.
 He funds Silk Screen, a non-profit media arts organization in Pittsburgh.
 Trivedi also supported the American India Foundation and Pratham, a non-profit that works towards the provision of quality education for underprivileged children in India.